sambhuyadav/SAI-ML-Server/docs/render.md

 - **Build command:** `pip install -r requirements.txt`
 - **Start command:** `uvicorn src.app:app --host 0.0.0.0 --port $PORT`
 - **Health check path:** `/health`
 - **Optional:** Set `DISABLE_MOVENET=1` if the container image lacks the CPU features or libs required for the bundled `movenet.tflite`; the API will fall back to deterministic scoring.
+On Python 3.11+, `tflite-runtime` is skipped automatically because no compatible wheels are available; the app will rely on the fallback scorer unless TensorFlow is present.

 If you prefer a Render blueprint, add a `render.yaml` with the same start command and health check path.
 The `models/movenet.tflite` file is shipped with the repo, so no external downloads are required.